The 28th Origami Tanteidan Convention

 *Due to technical and staff limitations, online streaming will be limited to the events that take place in a defined room, so you will not be able to attend all the workshops and events with the online ticket.

-Tickets will be sold online for both on-site and online.
+Tickets for both on-site and online participation will be sold online.

 Main Activities and Features